coq/coq/doc/sphinx/proof-engine/ltac2.rst

    :cmd:`Ltac2 Notation` provides a way to extend the syntax of Ltac2 tactics.
-The left-hand side (before the `:=`) defines the syntax to recognize and gives formal parameter names for the syntactic values.  :n:`@int` is the level of the notation.
+The left-hand side (before the `:=`) defines the syntax to recognize and gives formal parameter names for the syntactic values.  :n:`@integer` is the level of the notation.
    When the notation is used, the values are substituted into the right-hand side.
 The right-hand side is typechecked when the notation is used, not when it is defined.
 In the following example, `x` is the formal parameter name and